DNA Fingerprinting Definition

 This method of blotting DNA fragments onto nitrocellulose paper and then treating it with a radioactive probe was discovered by a scientist name Ed Southern – hence the name “Southern blot.”

-Amusingly, the fact that the Southern blot is named after a scientist has nothing to do with directions didn’t stop scientists from naming similar methods “northern” and “western” blots in honor of the Southern blot.
+Amusingly, the fact that the Southern blot is named after a scientist and not the direction “south” did not stop scientists from naming similar methods “northern” and “western” blots in honor of the Southern blot.